 The question is, will FixYa do what it takes to turn the tide on this inundation of dangerous spam?
 Will they continue to rely on the volunteer moderator community, or will they dedicate staff effort to fix this quickly and effectively?
 Will they give it only a quick fix, or should it provoke a deep-think about the structure of the site?

 If you run an online forum you have to moderate it.
-And if you can’t train an algorithm to see how they are scrambling the information to evade simple filters, then you need to have direct human moderation.
+And if you can’t train an algorithm to see how they are scrambling the information to evade simple filters, and to limit post by frequency, content or IP source, then you need to have direct human moderation.
 And not just volunteer moderators.

 You are providing a platform for criminals and lending them your credibility.
 Unsuspecting consumers are getting hurt.